PerceptiLabs/modeling_tool/README.md

 1. Install and test pl-nightly to make sure it's shippable
 1. Do the same tests against cd.perceptilabshosting.com
-1. In the perceptilabs repo:
+1. In the perceptilabs repo, update the VERSION file and tag the branch:
     ```bash
     # Stash your stuff
     CUR_BRANCH=$(git branch --show-current)